jcmarchi/Github-Flavored-Markdown-Syntax/Text-Formatting_Paragraphs.md

 another paragraph!**

 *IMPORTANT:*
-The _formatting elements_ won't translate from one paragraph to another.
-It means if you add a _paragraph break_ without any regard to the _formatting elements_, you will get a "_broken_" **Markdown** result.
+Most _formatting elements_ won't translate from one paragraph to another.
+It means if you add a _paragraph break_ without any regarding to the _formatting elements_, you may get a "_broken_" **Markdown** result.

 Here is an example: